Real Estate Lawyers

 2.4) Lawyer fees

-Buyer and seller will pay the bill of their respective attorneys, or will split the fees between them if only one lawyer is hired by mutual appointment.
+Buyer and seller will pay the bill of their respective attorneys, or will split the fees between them if only one lawyer is hired by mutual agreement.

 Avocat en Droit Immobilier